In Twin Peaks: The Return, You Can’t Go Home Again

 At the start of “Part 17,” Special Agent Gordon Cole (David Lynch) tells his colleagues that one of the founders of the Blue Rose unit of the FBI, which was created to deal with supernatural or uncanny cases, “doesn’t even exist anymore, at least not in a normal sense.”
 The same is true of Twin Peaks, Lynch and Mark Frost’s original series.
 No matter how badly we might have wished for The Return to satisfy and frustrate in more or less the same manner as the original Peaks, it was never going to happen, because over the past quarter-century, Lynch has become even more of a free-associative, non-linear, non-rational filmmaker than he was back in the ‘80s and early ‘90s, when The Elephant Man, Blue Velvet, the original Peaks and Wild at Heart briefly made him a mainstream darling.
 (One could also argue, as I did here, that we collectively have a false memory of Peaks, a show that became more scattered, baffling and gleefully indulgent as it went along.)

 Every episode of The Return reminded us — at times seemed to caution us — that the old Twin Peaks does not exist anymore, at least in a normal sense.
 Sure enough, The Return ended up bearing as much relation to its predecessor as FBI Agent Phillip Jeffries, played in Twin Peaks: Fire Walk with Me by David Bowie, does to the enormous, talking teakettle that now bears his name.
 What we’re left with is a piercing series of reminders that you can’t go home again, that what was done can’t be undone or re-done, that any attempt to reduce experience to a series of definitive factual proclamations is sure to end in frustration.
 Laura Palmer is still dead.
 The woman that Cooper meets in the final episode has a different name, and when he takes her to her mother’s house, they find a new woman who never heard of Laura or Sarah Palmer.
-(The woman’s name is Alice Tremond, and she says bought the house from a Mrs. Tremont — two names associated with a Lodge spirit in Twin Peaks: Fire Walk With Me).
+(The woman’s name is Alice Tremond, and she says bought the house from a Mrs. Chalfont — two names associated with a Lodge spirit in Twin Peaks: Fire Walk With Me).
 Any attempt to reincarnate the dead or missing in The Return, whether through resurrection or the creation of doppelgängers, results in a ghoul, a mannequin, or some other disquieting imposter.
 And yet the act of considering various, often foolhardy or sinister forms of reincarnation has resulted in the most original and disturbing show to hit TV drama since The Sopranos, maybe even since the first Peaks itself.

 I named The Return the year’s best show less than halfway through its run, writing, “We don’t so much watch Twin Peaks: The Return as give ourselves over to the look and sound of it, as we might give ourselves over to a painting, a sculpture, or a piece of music.”
 Not only do I stand by that assessment, I’m doubling down on it.
 While I’m intrigued by the granular cosmology of Lynch and Frost’s universe, it is not the aspect of the series that interests me most.
 Nor do I think that drawing connective lines between one scene and another will get us any closer to “getting” the show on the level of traditional narrative.
 The overwhelming, inscrutable totality of this thing defeats attempts to tame it by decoding it.
 Lynch and Frost have gone beyond the basic dichotomies of satisfying/not satisfying, happy/sad, and comprehensible/mystifying, creating a work so original and confounding that it might have been transmitted from the Black Lodge, its backwards-talk presented without subtitles.